 If you have come to this page because the Collie is THE DOG for you, Welcome!
 This site has a lot of info that I have collected over the years that I hope will be of help for anyone looking for a Collie to add to their family.
-My own journey with this breed started over 25 years ago and I continue to look forward to each year with my dogs and continuing to produce the next generation that embodies everything that made me fall in love with this breed over a quarter of a century ago.
+My own journey with this breed started over 30 years ago and I continue to look forward to each year with my dogs and continuing to produce the next generation that embodies everything that made me fall in love with this breed all those years ago.

 I didn’t grow up watching Lassie nor did I find out about Terhune and the Collies of Sunnybank until much later.
 I saw my first Collie in a local community parade in Anaconda, Montana back when I was in Jr High School.
 It was fascination at first sight.
 I was immediately taken with the huge sable brown coat in shades of gold and mahogany with a head so long it was unlike anything I had ever seen.
 A dog that stood out from the crowd.
 He (or she) seemed to my kid self to survey the parade in such a regal air.
 I never got close to that Collie as the owner wandered into the crowd and was gone but the image stuck with me and I thought if I ever have a dog of my own, THAT is the dog I want.
 I went to the library (yes, before the internet!) but no Collie breed book was to be found in our small town branch.
 I remember waiting weeks for those first books loaner books to arrive from other branches.
 I devoured everything I could about the breed.